 - Our curriculum is monitored and reviewed annually to ensure that it provides the necessary pathways for all of our student population.
 The school has a three-year Key Stage 4 to reflect student and curriculum needs.
 Our staffing profile is structured to ensure that it meets the curriculum demand and maximises financial efficiency.
 Structures will continue to adapt accordingly to meet future needs.
 Investment in staffing has previously taken place in key subject areas such as Mathematics and English, supported by the Pupil Premium, to enhance provision and further improve the student's opportunities to succeed.
 Further investment has also been targeted at Science. - In-school variation across subject areas is identified annually and acted upon with increased support put in place as necessary. - Support staffing structures are continually reviewed to ensure that they reflect the needs of the Academy. - Substantial resources are allocated to improving and maintaining our ICT infrastructure to support the demands of the curriculum and the tracking and monitoring of student progress.
-The availability of appropriately specified PC's, Laptops, Notebooks and iPads has been crucial to supporting students as well as the necessary back office infrastructure. - Strong & effective intervention programmes and extensive revision and additional support programmes are budgeted for and provided to meet the demands of identified students and student groups.
-Catch Up and Recovery Funding as well as Pupil Premium Funding is used to support identified students. - The Academy Plan identifies, where necessary, those specific cohorts that are identified as needing additional focus. - All Cohorts are rigorously tracked.
+The availability of appropriately specified PC's, Laptops, Notebooks and iPads has been crucial to supporting students as well as the necessary back office infrastructure.
+Staff have been supplied with new 'state of the art' laptops to further their ICT capabilities and teaching pedagogy. - Strong & effective intervention programmes and extensive revision and additional support programmes are budgeted for and provided to meet the demands of identified students and student groups.
+Catch Up and Recovery Funding as well as Pupil Premium Funding is used to support identified students. - The Academy Plan identifies, where necessary, those specific cohorts that are identified as needing additional focus - All Cohorts are rigorously tracked.
 Line Management meetings throughout the organisation are focused on student progress. - The Academy has continued to allocate resources to continue its work with feeder primary schools.
 Facing potential falling rolls within the locality some years ago, the importance of recruiting new students every year has been crucial to maintaining our income at the levels we expect.
 Although income was a crucial factor in this decision the increased activities have further enhanced our knowledge of students coming to Hodgson and improved their transition to us thus helping to get them off to a 'flying start'.
 Additional outlay within such transition work continues to pay for itself if student numbers are secured.
-This work continues even though admission numbers are now stable and building developments within the locality are further helping to secure population growth in the area. - The Trust is planning a significant period of refurbishment / redevelopment detailed elsewhere in this report.
+This work continues even though admission numbers are now stable and building developments within the locality are further helping to secure population growth in the area. - We are incredibly proud of the examination results.
+Our class of 2022 saw their efforts rewarded with results that were unmatched in the local area and significantly above national and county averages.
+Both attainment and progress were very positive.
+It is recognised that comparison with recent years figures and with other schools is not as straightforward as usual due to the Covid-19 pandemic but we are confident that the results are one's that all stakeholders of the academy should be proud of. - The Board of Trustees holds the school to account.
+Regular monitoring of the Academy's financial performance takes place and governors take a full interest in the Academy's expenditure plans. - The Academy Plan drives forward the key priorities for the academic year and trustees take responsibility for the monitoring of our progress towards achieving the relevant objectives. - Our financial outcomes have been met in that the academy remains in a healthy financial position, with funding having been available to support capital reinvestment in the school as well as provide further support and intervention to those cohorts of students that need it.